James Fellowes (cricketer): Cricket career

 Fellowes first played cricket for the Royal Engineers Cricket Club in 1868 and joined the Marylebone Cricket Club (MCC) in 1869.
 It was for the MCC that he made his debut in first-class cricket in 1870, playing against Cambridge University at Lord's; he played a second first-class match for the MCC in the same season, against Gloucestershire.
 He qualified to play for Kent in 1873, by virtue of being garrisoned at Woolwich.
 He played first-class cricket for Kent irregularly until 1881, making nine appearances.
 In these, he took 47 wickets at an average of 14.65, taking four five wicket hauls and ten-wickets in a match once.
 Noted as being an "exceptionally accurate" right-arm roundarm fast bowler, he took 7 for 24 against Surrey at Maidstone in 1873, while the following season at the same venue he took 6 for 58 and 7 for 42 against Lancashire.
-While associated with Kent, Fellowes also played one first-class match for a combined Kent and Gloucestershire team against All-England during the Canterbury Cricket Week of 1874.
+While associated with Kent, Fellowes also played one first-class match for a combined Kent and Gloucestershire team against England during the Canterbury Cricket Week of 1874.

 While stationed in Southampton with the RE, Fellowes became associated with Hampshire, for whom he played first-class cricket on nine occasions until 1885, when the county lost its first-class status.
 He was less effective as a bowler for Hampshire, taking 11 wickets at an average of 35.72.
 He was an important figure at Hampshire, serving as joint-secretary with Russell Bencraft from 1883; he succeeded Bencraft as honorary secretary in 1885, holding that appointment until his resignation in 1887, when his RE duties took him away from Hampshire.
 During his association with Hampshire, he was instrumental in obtaining a new home ground for the county to replace the Antelope Ground in Southampton.
 Fellowes made himself the guarantor of the fund to raise money for the acquisition of land for new ground, with him negotiating successfully with the Hulse estate for land on Northlands Road in Southampton.
 He subsequently oversaw its layout and development.
 While stationed in Hampshire, he founded the wandering Hampshire Hogs Cricket Club.

 Away from first-class cricket, he played the majority of his non-first-class games for the RE, reputedly taking over 1,000 wickets for the regimental team.
 In his later years he was homorary secretary to Devon, where he supervised the construction of the County Ground in Exeter.
 In Devon, he founded the wandering Devon Dumplings Cricket Club in 1902.